mholetzko/permetix/MULTITENANT_DEMO.md

    ```

 2. **View Customers**:
-   - See BMW, Mercedes, Audi listed with their CRM IDs
+   - See Acme, Globex, Initech listed with their CRM IDs
    - See how many active licenses each has

 3. **Provision New License**: